-At this point it would be helpful, perhaps, to explain how a person becomes entitled to receive a Communion "token," as it is a bit different from the Dutch tradition.
+At this point it would be helpful, perhaps, to explain how a person becomes entitled to receive a Communion "token," as it is a bit different from most other traditions.

-No one can sit at the Lord's table in our Scottish Highland Presbyterian churches without first of all going before the Kirk Session, the equivalent of the Consistory, and giving a credible profession of faith.
+No one can sit at the Lord's table in Scottish Highland Presbyterian churches without first of all going before the Kirk Session, the equivalent of the Consistory, and giving a credible profession of faith.

 After each Communion Season service, the minister intimates that the Kirk Session is willing to meet with anyone wishing to profess faith in the Saviour for the first time.
 And so, after each service, the elders gather with the minister to see if anyone will come to profess faith and seek permission to sit at the Lord's Table.
-This is always a time of great expectation and anxious anticipation, as the minister and elders wait to see if all their labours of past months have borne any visible fruit.
-Sometimes no one comes, and we have to submit to the Lord and patiently labour on.
-At other times O! such blessed times two, three, or even more might come trembling, one after another, to the Session room, to profess faith and seek admission to the Lord's table.
+This is always a time of great expectation and anxious anticipation, as the minister and elders wait to see if all their labors of past months have borne any visible fruit.
+Sometimes no one comes, and we have to submit to the Lord and patiently labor on.
+At other times - such blessed times - two, three, or even more might come trembling, one after another, to the Session room, to profess faith and seek admission to the Lord's Table.

-Although some are able to give eloquent testimony of their con-version, that is the exception.
+Although some are able to give eloquent testimony of their conversion, that is the exception.
 Usually, at this emotionally charged time, people are very nervous and often tearful.
 It is obviously difficult for people to sit in front of the elders and describe their spiritual journey.
-A sensitive pastor and his elders will ask appropriate ques-tions to help the person describe their experience of God's grace.
+A sensitive pastor and his elders will ask appropriate questions to help the person describe his or her experience of God's grace.
 Sometimes even that fails to produce many words.
 However, usually the person is well known to the elders.
-They know his or her life and have seen the evidence of God's sovereign grace in their lives.
+They have seen the evidence of God's sovereign grace in his or her life.
 Although it is sometimes a bit of an ordeal, many can testify to the blessing and freedom they experienced when witnessing to God's grace in this loving and supportive environment.
 This practice also has a sifting effect by deterring those who have no experience of God's saving grace in their lives.

 After hearing the person's testimony, the Kirk Session briefly reviews what was said while the applicant waits in another room.
-When the Kirk Session is satisfied that the person has a credible profession of faith that their walk matches their words he or she is called in and the minister intimates the Kirk Session's acceptance.
+When the Kirk Session is satisfied that the person has a credible profession of faith - that walk matches words - he or she is called in and the minister intimates the Kirk Session's acceptance.
 A senior elder is asked to pray, the person is given a token, and receives the right hand of fellowship from the elders, together with a few whispered words of encouragement.
 I count it one of the greatest privileges in the world to listen to trembling souls speak publicly for the first time of the Lord's goodness and mercy towards them.